YorVeX/xObsAsyncImageSource/README.md

 ## For developers
 ### C#
 OBS Classic still had a [CLR Host Plugin](https://obsproject.com/forum/resources/clr-host-plugin.21/), but with OBS Studio writing plugins in C# wasn't possible anymore.
-This has changed as of recently.
+This has changed as of recently, with the release of .NET 7 and NativeAOT it is possible to produce native code that can be linked with OBS.
-The catch about this plugin is that at its day of release (January 12, 2023) to my knowledge it's the first OBS Studio plugin ever written in C# that has some real-world use.
-The very first without real-world use was [this](https://github.com/kostya9/DotnetObsPluginWithNativeAOT) example plugin demonstrating the basic concept of writing an OBS Studio plugin using .NET 7 and NativeAOT.

 ### Building
 Refer to the [building instructions for my example plugin](https://github.com/YorVeX/ObsCSharpExample#building), they will also apply here.